googleapis/langchain-google-alloydb-pg-python/samples/index_tuning_sample/README.md

     return vector_store
 ```

-## Step 5:  Learn About Index Benchmarking Metrics
+## Step 7: Learn About Index Benchmarking Metrics

 It is time to measure the performance of this index on your dataset.
 Recall and latency are key metrics for assessing the performance of vector similarity search indexing.

 ### What is latency and how to measure it?

 Latency refers to the time it takes for the system to complete a search query and return results.
 Lower latency means faster search results and is crucial for user experience.

 To measure the query latency of an index, we measure how long it takes to perform a similarity search query against the index.
 After creating and applying the index, we put a timer around the similarity search statement, with the time difference being the query latency.

 ### What is recall and how to measure it?

-In the context of ANN indexing (If you don’t know what ANN and KNN are, refer to this guide), index recall is determined by the proportion of accurate results to the total results returned.
+In the context of ANN indexing, index recall is determined by the proportion of accurate results to the total results returned.
 Accurate results are identified by the overlap between the current index's results and those obtained through brute force iteration (KNN).
 By dividing the count of accurate results by the total results returned, we obtain the recall of the index, indicating the index's search accuracy.

-## Step 6:  Index Benchmarking
+## Step 8: Index Benchmarking

 Run this command to get an index performance report printed out on your terminal:

 ```bash